Harriman Alaska expedition: Accomplishments

 The expedition claimed to have discovered some 600 species that were new to science, including 38 new fossil species.
 They charted the geographic distribution of many species.
 They discovered an unmapped fjord and named several glaciers.
 Gilbert’s work on glaciers represented new thinking in the field.

 Another legacy of the trip was the career of Edward Curtis.
 On the trip, he developed a close friendship with George Grinnell, who was an expert on Native American culture.
 After the expedition, Grinnell invited Curtis with him on a trip to the Blackfeet Reservation in Montana.
 Curtis, moved by what was commonly believed to be a dying way of life, spent much of his career documenting Native American culture.

 At first, John Muir found Harriman distasteful and his hunting barbaric.
 But, over the course of the trip and afterward, the two became friends.
 Years later, Muir recruited Harriman to help with governmental lobbying on National Park legislation.
-It was Muir who gave the eulogy at Harriman’s funeral in 1909.
+Muir gave the eulogy at Harriman’s funeral in 1909.

-In many ways, the expedition was an intersection of 19th-century science and 20th-century science.
+In many ways, the expedition was an intersection of 19th century science and 20th century science.
 It often represented the best of the new century’s science, but it also showed how scientists thought in the previous century.

-They foreshadowed practices of 20th-century science by being a truly interdisciplinary team.
+They foreshadowed practices of 20th century science by being an interdisciplinary team.
 The wealth of disciplines represented on the voyage enabled them to work together to solve many pieces of the puzzle.
 They also discussed the potential loss of the wilderness and the indigenous peoples.
 They saw the remnants of the Yukon gold rush, and how self-serving treasure hunters were plundering the countryside and the dignity and viability of the indigenous cultures.

-But in many ways, they were still firmly rooted in 19th-century science.
+In many ways, they were firmly rooted in 19th century science.
 In the 19th century, the common way to write scientific articles was to create endlessly long descriptions of the physical characteristics of plants or animals.
 Most of the publications from the expedition followed this protocol.
-This approach to biology withered away in the early 20th century.
+This approach to biology withered in the early 20th century.

-Another example of 19th-century thinking was their perspective on indigenous cultures.
+Another example of 19th century thinking was their perspective on indigenous cultures.
 Their ethnocentric view regarded the indigenous people as savages.
 While the scientists remarked in horror that the indigenous cultures were disappearing, they simultaneously felt that adopting modern European-style technology, dress, and customs would be a helpful step for them.

-The intersection of 19th- and 20th-century science was even evident among different opinions of those on the expedition.
+The intersection of 19th and 20th century science was evident among different opinions of those on the expedition.
 Upon seeing the indigenous peoples involved in salmon fishing operations and canning factories, those on the Elder felt different things.
 Some saw the cannery operations as forced labor, akin to slavery.
 Other expedition members saw the cannery operations as efficient and effective.